sufianrhazi/gooey/README.md

 Add a subscription to the calculation.
 The `handler` will be called with the new result after the calculation is recalculated.
 The returned value is a function which can be called to unsubscribe from the subscription.

+If the result of the recalculation is not an error, the `errorType` parameter will be undefined and `val` will be the result of the calculation.

+If the result of the recalculation is an uncaught error, the `errorType` will be set, and `val` will be the `Error` instance.

 ##### `effect(fn)`